mikro-orm/mikro-orm/docs/docs/deployment.md

 an alternative solution).
 Also you need to fill `type` or `entity` attributes everywhere (see above) and disable caching (it will decrease start-time slightly).

+#### Disabling dynamic file access

+First thing you should do is to disable dynamic file access in the discovery process via the `discovery.disableDynamicFileAccess` toggle.
+This will effectively do:

+- set metadata provider to `ReflectMetadataProvider`
+- disable caching
+- disallow usage of `entitiesDirs`

 #### Manually defining entities

 ```typescript